wilfredcho/RecordChartScraper/README.md

 ## Record Chart Scraper
 A web scraper that grabs new music titles from around the world from targeted music charts.
-Focus on getting new songs and songs that entered desired position.
-It will generate a csv file with no duplication across charts and entries from last run.
+Focus on getting new songs and songs that entered the desired position.
+It will generate a csv file (artist, title) with no duplications across charts and entries from the previous run.

 Currently support table styles from following music charts:
 - [billboard](https://www.billboard.com/charts/hot-100)